zigzag-tech/livestack/examples/speech-app/livestack-tutorial.md

 ### Conclusion

 By following this tutorial, you've built a real-time speech transcription, translation and summary app using the LiveStack framework.
 The app records speech, transcribes it, translates it into French, and periodically generates a summarized title.
-For a quick start, use the `npm create livestack` command, or follow the detailed steps to gain a deeper understanding of the process.
+For a quick start, use the `npx create-livestack <project-directory> --template [typescript-speech-app / typescript-backend-only / typescript-setup-only]` command, or follow the detailed steps to gain a deeper understanding of the process.